-Vintage steering wheels: Look at an old Nardi or Momo wheel, they’re just gorgeous.
+Vintage steering wheels: Take a look at an old Nardi or Momo wheel, they’re just gorgeous.
 Simple yet elegant, vintage steering wheels have a real charm to them.
 When looking at the interior of a classic car, the eye is immediately drawn to the centerpiece, the steering wheel.
 No longer.
-What ever happened to pretty steering wheels?
 Airbags rained on their parade.

 Hidden headlamps: As of 2004, when the Lotus Espirit and C5 Corvette ceased production, pop-up headlamps are a thing of the past.
 A shame, really.
 Pop-ups allow for the sleek, wedge-like front end shape that we all adore; at night, there’s the novelty of flipping that switch.
 For guys like me that are so fond of ‘80s sports cars, pop-ups hit a real soft spot.